KaanKayali/Massive-Blackhole-Raytracer/README.md

 ---

-This implementation provides a simplified but effective simulation of a black hole and its visual phenomena using raycasting techniques in a 3D-like environment.height=<br><br>
+This implementation provides a simplified but effective simulation of a black hole and its visual phenomena using raycasting techniques in a 3D-like environment.